Menu

 Philodendron Birkin has quite the interesting story, as it spontaneously popped up in the gardening world not so long ago thanks to a Philodendron ‘Rojo Congo’ mutation.
 Due to the rare and unstable nature of the mutation (chimeric variegation), Philodendron Birkin can’t be found in the wild, but it’s cultivated for its beautifully variegated leaves.

 When it comes to appearances, Philodendron Birkin comes with dark-green leaves that feature creamish, white pinstripes.
 And since its variegation is unpredictable, each plant is unique.
-However, unstable genetics also mean that the plant can change colour and appearances if proper growing requirements are not met.
+However, unstable genetics also mean that the plant can change color and appearances if proper growing requirements are not met.

 And that’s exactly why we wrote this article, to help you provide for your Philodendron Birkin so it can mature into the remarkable plant it is.
 Alongside these lines you’ll find information on its care requirements, common issues, pests, and also tips on what to do if you notice signs of reverse variegation.

-1. General information
+1. General information & Taxonomy

 Scientific name:Philodendron “Birkin”